Soy sauce is made for daily use

 Drop by drop or in generous amounts, for seasoning or marinating, soy sauce is an incredibly versatile ingredient.
 Used correctly it brings a depth of flavour to any dish.
 Learn how to use Kikkoman Naturally Brewed Soy Sauce the perfect way.

 The right amount makes all the difference to the taste

 The ingredient list in a recipe will always tell you how much soy sauce to use.
 But what if you decide to be creative and make up your own recipes?
 How do you know how much soy sauce to use – whether you’re working with an ingredient list or not?
 We're going to explain how to achieve the best results by using the right quantities of our soy sauce when you’re cooking, marinating, glazing or seasoning.

 When you use soy sauce in cooking, the amount you use depends on the flavour you want to achieve.
-Professional chefs and experienced cooks simply add a few splashes of soy sauce at the end of the cooking process and then adjust the flavour.
-One of the best things about Kikkoman Naturally Brewed Soy Sauce is that it brings out the natural flavour of fresh foods.
-If you use it as a seasoning, you’ll never end up serving a meal that only tastes of soy sauce to your guests.
+Professional chefs and experienced cooks simply add a few splashes of soy sauce and then adjust the flavour to taste.
+One of the best things about Kikkoman Naturally Brewed Soy Sauce is that it brings out the natural flavour of fresh foods without overpowering.
+If you use it as a seasoning, you’ll never end up serving a meal that only tastes of soy sauce.

 If you want to cook a crisp and delicious-looking roast with an appetising glaze, simply brush on a mixture of soy sauce and honey when it’s almost cooked and pop it back in the oven for a few minutes.
 You can also use our Kikkoman Sauce for Rice – Sweet, which is famous for its sweet-savoury flavour, to glaze roasts.

-You’re the boss!
-The amount of soy sauce you use at the table depends on what you're eating.
-A dash or two of soy sauce will always add body to the flavour of your dishes.
+The amount of soy sauce you use at the table depends on the dish.
+A dash or two of soy sauce will always add body to the flavour.
 Our dispenser is perfect for table-top seasoning.